Important PPP update for 1040 Schedule C applicants for 2021

 The primary focus of the PPP initially was is to enable employers to keep their staff members paid, so what about those business owners or self-employed individuals that don’t have employees?
 What about contractors, gig workers, Uber drivers, Doordash delivery people, computer/IT contractors, content creators, Upworkers, sole proprietors, and self-employed people?
 Well, you definitely are a vital part of America’s small business community, and you absolutely can qualify for forgivable PPP stimulus loans.

-In fact, for 2021 it’s even easier than ever to get approved and have your loan/s forgiven.
+In fact, for 2021 it’s even easier than ever to get approved and have your loan/s forgiven, and you likely qualify for a larger loan amount!
+See the update at the top of this article.

 Can independent contractors and self-employed business owners get PPP loans?